DoaaTawfik0/Student-Management-System/README.md

 # Student Management System

-A comprehensive Spring Boot application for managing students, their books, and courses with RESTful API endpoints.
+A Spring Boot application for managing students, their books, and courses with RESTful API endpoints.

 ## Features